phpearth/docs/interop/make.md

 foo:
 ifeq ($(env),dev)
-  echo "This is executed in development environment" else ifeq ($(env),prod) echo "This is executed in production environment" else echo "This is executed when environment is not set" endif
+  @echo "This is executed in development environment" else ifeq ($(env),prod)
+  @echo "This is executed in production environment" else
+  @echo "This is executed when environment is not set" endif
 ```